canonical/pebble/docs/reference/cli-commands/okay.md

 (reference_pebble_okay_command)=
 # okay command

-The okay command acknowledges warnings and notices that have been previously
+The `okay` command is used to acknowledge notices and warnings.

 ## Usage